($1,412) Cost of Moving From Florida to California

 Factors affecting the cost of moving from FL to CA

-Lots of things can impact how much it costs to move from Florida to California.
-Here’s what ultimately affects your final price:
+A few key things can affect how much it costs to move from Florida to California.
+Here’s what might influence your total price:

-- Time of year: Rates usually go up during the summer, which is peak moving season in Florida.
+- Time of year: Rates go up during summer, the peak moving season in Florida.

 What to know before moving from FL to CA